turdusmerula/kipartman/README.md

   * Add part model view
   * Add filtering from parts parameters in part view
+  * Improve sorting of non string columns in treeview and listviews
   * Add manufacturers view
   * Prepare an order from BOM on distributors
   * Add a daemon to refresh prices regularly